ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       Sales Director, Gareth understands the importance of building strong customer relationships and he now drives those values throughout the organisation.
-In 2019 Gareth was appointed Managing Director and since then the company has seen a 20% growth in sales.
-Gareth is extremely sporty, he is a cycling fanatic and also has a black belt in Jujutsu!
+In 2019 Gareth was appointed Managing Director and since then the company has seen over 20% growth in sales.
+Gareth is a keen cyclist and enjoys hiking up the highest of mountains.
+He also has a black belt in Jujutsu!
     image: /img/team2-2-.png
     interests:
       - cycling